Be-Programmer/CombackHome/README.md

 - Compute depart time(alarm time) by considering distance and time table of subway
 - Service component state should be changed along with the mode of application

+## Strength

+- Automatically receive the alarm service which is based on user’s location
+- Because of using embedded data, user can receive the service through only using GPS
+- Can be used for other purpose

 ## Screenshot
 <!--
 <table border="1" width="450">